sweettigertea/VRTS-dev-blog/README.md

    npm run develop
    ```

-2. In a new terminal, start the frontend application:
+2. In a new terminal, start the Vite development server for the frontend:
    ```
    cd devblog
    npm run dev